Privacy Policy

 Welcome to Wittosis’s privacy policy.

-This policy (together with our terms of use and cookie policy) applies to your use of our website www.wittosis.com (Site) and our mobile application software (App), known as Wittosis which is made available via the Google Play store and the iTunes store, once you have downloaded or streamed a copy of the App onto your mobile telephone or handheld device (Device).
+This policy (together with our Terms & Conditions and Cookie Policy) applies to your use of our website www.wittosis.com (Site) and our mobile application software (App), known as Wittosis which is made available via the Google Play store and the iTunes store, once you have downloaded or streamed a copy of the App onto your mobile telephone or handheld device (Device).

 This privacy policy is provided in a layered format so you can click through to the specific areas set out below.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy policy.